bertofurth/Seagate-Central-Debian/HOWTO-Samba-File-Sharing.md

 Users can use the "smbpasswd" command to change their own samba file sharing password in the same way that they would use the "passwd" command to change their unix login password.

-The samba file sharing passwords are not automatically synchronized with unix user passwords.
+With the samba configuration specified below, if the "smbpasswd" program is used to change the samba password then the user's unix password will be changed to the same value.
+However, if the standard unix "passwd" command is used to change a user's unix password then the samba file sharing password will not be automatically updated.
 This means that the file sharing and unix login passwords can be different, but if the user wishes they can set the same as each other.

 ## samba configuration
 The samba configuration is stored in the /etc/samba/smb.conf file.